 An Introduction to the Freight Management System

 Most of the freight management software solutions work via a cloud-based server.
-This means that the user does not need to download and store software directly on an individual computer.
-Cloud-based solutions provide flexibility for users to access the FMS from a desktop, laptop, or tablet.
+This means that you do not need to download and store software directly on an individual computer.
+Cloud-based solutions provide flexibility for you to access the FMS from a desktop, laptop, or tablet.
 In more recent years, even smartphones can receive push notifications from the system in real-time.
-From the dashboard, the user can access a single screen to display all reports, provide easy access to search functions, applications, and extra tools.
+From the dashboard, you can access a single screen to display all reports, search functions, applications, and extra tools.

-When utilized efficiently, a well-built TMS pays for itself rather quickly.
-Furthermore, that's not even to mention all the time you save by not paying out extra hours to have your employees scour through a ton of paperwork and multiple pieces of software.
+When you utilize it efficiently, a well-built TMS pays for itself rather quickly.
+Furthermore, consider all the time you save by eliminating extra hours spent having your employees search through extensive paperwork and multiple software systems.
 After all, when you can do all of this so quickly and easily, it reduces man-hours by quite a large percentage.
-It is sort of a "no-brainer".
+You'll find it's a straightforward decision.

 Rating Freight Movements

-For most shippers, the leading area of concern is the cost.
+As a shipper, your leading area of concern is likely the cost.

 In the past, this meant spending hours on the phone calling individual carriers who served your area and asking for rate quotes.
 Once you received a few estimates, you made a decision based mainly on the freight shipping rates.